qtile/qtile/docs/manual/faq.rst

              stomach... a scar shaped like the letter "Q".
-    cortesi: while it was distracted, i surfed a wave to shore. i knew that i had to dedicate my next open source project to the ocean gods, in thanks for my lucky escape. and thus, qtile got its name...
+    cortesi: while it was distracted, i surfed a wave to shore. i knew that i had to dedicate my next open source project to the ocean gods, in thanks for my lucky escape. and thus, lavinder got its name...

 When I first start xterm/urxvt/rxvt containing an instance of Vim, I see text and layout corruption.
 What gives?
 ================================================================================================================